 Guitarist/vocalist Paul “Dr. Blues” Shambarger began his musical career as a drummer in the late 1960’s.
 He added guitar in the early 1970’s, then honed his slide dobro skills in the 1990’s.
 Doc’s witty lyrics can be heard in his crowd-pleasing favorites “Alimony Blues,” “Taxi Driving Woman” and “Cruel Jewel.”

 Pennock & Shambarger met in 1981, married in 1983, and have been a nonstop creative team ever since.
 They co-produced Pennock’s debut album Bluesy Atmosphere in 1986, and released their second recording, Blue Illusion, in 1989.
 Each album features 10 of their original songs.
 Liz and Doc’s 1996 CD, Six Fingers Boogie, features 12 originals plus 2 blues classics, with guest appearances by singer Gaye Adegbalola and harmonica great Rock Bottom.
 Their album Live From St. Pete (2003) contains eighteen live cuts- four covers and fourteen originals recorded here for the first time.
-Liz & Doc’s latest CD Boogie Woogie Staircase, released in 2008, is a collection of 15 all new originals and features Mike Delaney playing sax on two songs.
+Liz & Doc’s CD Boogie Woogie Staircase, released in 2008, is a collection of 15 all new originals and features Mike Delaney playing sax on two songs.
+Their latest album Quirky Boogie debuted in 2016 on the 30th Anniversay of Upright Records.
 They have also appeared on other musicians’ recordings as well.

 In addition to their duo work, Liz Pennock & Dr. Blues performed with legendary blues shouter Diamond Teeth Mary McClain from 1988 until 2000 when Mary died at age 97.
 In 1993, Liz & Doc co-produced Mary’s critically-acclaimed debut CD, Walking Mary’s Blues, and accompanied her at the 1996 Chicago Blues Festival.
 In 2009, they founded the St. Pete Blues Allstars, a seven-piece jump blues band.